Callbacks

 Taxes

-The taxes associated with the the order, in cents (ex: 500 corresponds to $5)Transaction Details
+The taxes associated with the the order, in cents (Example: 500 corresponds to $5)

-(see success callback above), which contains the parameters listed below.
+For successful payments, the success callback will pass through transactionDetails, which contains the parameters listed below.
 These parameters are a passthrough of the gateway's response.
 You can use these responses to interact with the gateway as if you had submitted the transaction yourself.

 Transaction Details Parameters

-networkTransactionId | The transaction identifier the payment gateway receives from the card network (VISA, MC, Amex, etc.).
-It can be null if the card network doesn't send anything back.
-As a best practice, Merchants should send this as the stored credential identifier on subsequent operations (Captures/Refunds) on the authorization/sale since we are storing the card and the payment was made using stored credential. |
+As a best practice, Merchants should send this as the stored credential identifier on subsequent operations (Captures/Refunds) on the authorization/sale since we are storing the card and the payment was made using stored credential.

-gatewayTransactionId | The TransactionId that the merchant can use to perform subsequent operations (Void/Captures/Refunds/Reversals) on the initial authorization/sale made by Skipify.
+gatewayTransactionIdThe TransactionId that the merchant can use to perform subsequent operations (Void/Captures/Refunds/Reversals) on the initial authorization/sale made by Skipify.
 In some cases the gateway generates this themselves on their end.
 But some gateways like Raft and WPG require we generate it on our side then send it to them (GC00000000013-00 n this example.
-GC = Skipify) |
+GC = Skipify)

-gatewayResponse | Response we receive from the payment gateway.
-We return this so that merchants are able to parse it and grab anything they might need.
-This one is for RAFT.
 Note that networkTransactionId is the same as the APITransactionID and the gatewayTransactionId is the same as the VisaTransactionId.
 We strip them out since they are the only things merchants need to perform the subsequent operations on the initial auth/sale.
 This is usually either a XML or JSON string, depending on what markup language the payment gateway utilizes.
-Express is old school and uses XML. |
+Express is old school and uses XML.

 Transaction Details Example